Olé Coltrane

-Olé Coltrane is an album by jazz musician John Coltrane released in November 1961 on Atlantic Records.
+Olé Coltrane is a studio album by the jazz musician and composer John Coltrane.
+It was released in November 1961 through Atlantic Records.
 The album was recorded at A&R Studios in New York, and was the last of Coltrane's Atlantic albums to be made under his own supervision.

 Background

 Two days prior to the recording of Olé Coltrane, Coltrane had made Africa/Brass, his inaugural recording session for his new label, Impulse!
 Records, at the Van Gelder Studio in Englewood Cliffs, New Jersey.
 With one further album due his old label Atlantic, he brought in his working quintet along with two participants in the Africa/Brass sessions, Art Davis and Freddie Hubbard.
 Owing to his concurrent contract with Prestige Records, Eric Dolphy was listed on the credits under the pseudonym George Lane.

 Coltrane's interest in the music of Spain evident in "Olé", may have been spurred by his ex-employer Miles Davis's Sketches of Spain from the previous year.
 The structure and melody of the modal jazz vamp "Olé" was borrowed from the Spanish folk song "El Vito" (later used as the tune of "El Quinto Regimiento" from the Spanish Civil War, which was made known by Pete Seeger), while the soprano saxophone work recalled 1961's "My Favorite Things".

 The titles for the songs on side two reflect the band's continued interest in African forms as expressed on the May 23 Africa/Brass recordings.
 McCoy Tyner commented: "On 'Dahomey Dance' [Coltrane] had a record of these guys who were from Dahomey, which is why he used two bassists.
 He showed that rhythm to Art Davis and Reggie Workman.
 So the influence was there."
 Tyner's "Aisha," a ballad, was named after the pianist's then-wife.

 On September 19, 2000, Rhino Records reissued Olé Coltrane as part of its Atlantic 50th Anniversary Jazz Gallery series.
 Included was a single bonus track which had appeared on The Heavyweight Champion: The Complete Atlantic Recordings in 1995.